Bobbyperson/nocaro/TERMS_OF_SERVICE.md

 These Terms of Service will be governed and construed in accordance with the laws of the United States of America.

 ### 11. Contact Information
-For any questions or concerns regarding these Terms of Service, please open an issue on the Github so that it may be addressed.
+For any questions or concerns regarding these Terms of Service, please open an issue on the GitHub so that it may be addressed.

 **Effective Date:** Sep 9th, 2024